1. What is this lawsuit about?

 2. Why is this lawsuit a class action?

-In a class action lawsuit, one or more people or businesses called class representatives sue on behalf of others who have similar claims, all of whom together are a “class.”
+In a class action lawsuit, one or more people or businesses called class representatives sue on behalf of others who have similar legal claims, all of whom together are a “class.”
 Individual class members do not have to file a lawsuit to participate in the class action settlement or be bound by the judgment in the class action.
 One court resolves the issues for everyone in the class, except for those who exclude themselves from the class.
-The current class representative in this case is Plaintiff Erbert & Gerberts, Inc.

 Back To Top